-among agricultural support agencies/NGOs in the delivery of educational programs by providing support in collaborative curriculum development, demonstrations, and workshop delivery.
+b) Context, justification and assumptions – The Guam Sustainable Agriculture Professional Development Program (PDP) is a part of the New and Veteran Farmer Program under the NIFA Guam Food Security and Global Hunger POW.
+The PDP program coordinates collaboration among agricultural support agencies/NGOs in the delivery of educational programs by providing support in collaborative curriculum development, demonstrations, and workshop delivery.
 In recent evaluations, a recurring theme in educational delivery was the desire for web, video, and social media formats for information delivery.
-Subject matter and core issue topics were identified in past sub regional conferences, then further refined by annual needs assessments though advisory meetings.
+Subject matter and core issue topics were identified in past sub regional conferences, then further refined by annual needs assessments though advisory groups’ meetings.
 The program facilitates multi-agency project planning to outreach professionals in their efforts to address the identified local and regional needs.

 c) Stakeholder and partner involvement – Over the year’s on Guam, the client base of agriculture professionals and paraprofessionals has grown.
-In this period we plan to reform the advisory group keeping representatives of core partners (NRCS, FSA, DoAg, CE&O, AES, and
+In this period we started to reform the advisory group keeping representatives of core partners (NRCS, FSA, DoAg, CE&O, AES, and

 d) Inputs – The Guam WSARE PDP has three focus areas for professional training and program development.
 Inputs for each focus area follow:

-1) Adapting New Farmer Curriculum with a focus on educational videos and social media for use by Outreach/Education Professionals that do not have agricultural backgrounds and delivery to nontraditional clients, by training professionals in use of this curriculum for use in home and subsistence gardener contexts.
-The program will attempt to integrate earlier developed curriculum into online videos like (Youtube) and utilize social media (Facebook) as client group network building.
+1) Adapting New Farmer Curriculum with a focus on online zoom conferencing/workshop across the Western Pacific, use of educational videos and social media for use by Outreach/Education Professionals that do not have agricultural backgrounds and delivery to nontraditional clients, by training professionals in use of this curriculum for use in home and subsistence gardener contexts.
+The program will attempt to integrate earlier developed curriculum with existing and new online videos like (Youtube) in workshops and utilize social media (Facebook) in client group network building.
 Inputs include; local Smith Lever funds, PDP funds, UOG CE&O new Community Healthy Living program staff and expertise from UOG: CES & AES & SBDC, NRCS and DoAG staff, and other agriculture, food, and health professionals.
 WSARE PDP will facilitate gardener need assessment, program planning, and coordination of curriculum development and role modeling.

 e) Outputs –